muratk5n/thirdwave/en/README.md

 ---

 Biden is not talking to MBS?
 Why not?
 Bcz he is bad?
-Had a journo killed (which is bad)...
-Putin flattened Grozny and everyone was still talking to him afterwards.
+Had a journo killed (which is bad)... but Putin flattened Grozny and everyone was still talking to him afterwards.

 ---